droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 <ul>
   <li>Probabilities are constrained to be between 0 and 1.</li>
   <li>Odds are constrained to be between 0 and infinity.</li>
+  <li>Odds and probabilities are not synonyms, though they are sometimes used as such in everyday language (but not by statisticians).
+The probability of something happening explains how likely that that something is going to happen.
+The probability that a woman walks through of 0.6 means that 60% of the people that walk through the door will be women.
+The odds that a woman walks through the of 1.5 means that there will be 1.5 women walking through the door for every man that walks through the door.
+Odds and probabilities are related, but not equal.</li>
 </ul>
 </div>